mauriciosoares/gruntgen/README.md

 This will install the Uglify and JSHint task into the folder you are, and also save those tasks on your _devDependencies_ in your package.json.

-After running this command a file called _Gruntfile.js, remove the "_" to use the file.
-It's created with a underscore because everytime you run this command it will replace everything inside the _Gruntfile.js file.
+After running this command a file named \_Gruntfile.js will be created.
+Remove the "\_" to use the file.
+It's created with a underscore because everytime you run this command it will replace everything inside the \_Gruntfile.js file.

 ## Parameters